 Fine Arts Seminar (3).
 F and S. An investigation of urban cultural life as reflected in the arts of Chicago.
-Data for exploration is gathered by attendance at plays, concerts, movies, and art galleries.
+Participants attend at plays, concerts, movies, and art galleries.
 This primary information is processed through readings, lectures, and classroom discussion.
-Meets fine arts core.